 Facebook will work across Europe to combat the spread of hate speech.
 More specifically, it's pledging over 1 million euros ($1.09 million) to focus on financially supporting organizations that fight online extremism, as well as help researchers, companies, and governments, find ways to understand and disrupt online extremism.

 The PCMag report concludes:

 In the U.S. they have been more reluctant to do so, citing free speech.
-In 2013, however, Facebook did pledge to review its hate speech policies to ensure content on its site did not promote violence against women.This deal does not change that; the agreement only applies to those in Europe.
+In 2013, however, Facebook did pledge to review its hate speech policies to ensure content on its site did not promote violence against women.For now.

 Facebook is tellingly obscure about how you contact it, but its investor relations page offers various ways to report abusive content, which Sandberg's Berlin announcement certainly is.